webplatform/docs/css/properties/page-break-after/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|Deprecated}}
 {{API_Name}}
-{{Summary_Section|The page-break-after property is supported in all major browsers.}}
+{{Summary_Section|The page-break-after property is supported in all major browsers.
+With CSS3, page-break-* properties are only aliases of the break-* properties.
+The [http://www.w3.org/TR/css3-break/#page-break CSS3 Fragmentation spec] defines breaks for all CSS box fragmentation.}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=No